Aetius/BileMo/README.md

 - Then to access all the others pages, you will have to add the $token in a header "Authorization": "Bearer $token"

 ###About the cache system
 A cache system is installed.
-If you want to disable it, you just have to go in the config\services.yaml and comment "App\Listener\Response\CacheResponseListener:", and comment the lign 25 in public/index.php.
+If you want to disable it, you just have to go in the public\index.php and comment the lign 25 to 27 in public/index.php.
 The cache system put in cache all the GET request.